nabhanyujdev/lms-insight-engine/README.md

 EDUSCOPE is a Flask-based web application for analyzing student learning behavior and estimating academic risk from LMS engagement signals.
 It combines a clean interactive dashboard with machine learning, clustering, score engineering, and a what-if risk predictor built on a real student engagement dataset.

-The system was developed as an FDA Lab project to explore how raw LMS activity can be transformed into interpretable engagement scores, final involvement segments, and intervention-ready risk insights.

 ## Web Link:
 👉 [LIVE DEMO](https://lms-insight-engine.onrender.com/)